naveenzenith/odin-recipes/README.md

 #  Website link
 https://naveenzenith.github.io/odin-recipes/
 # About
-A basic HTML webpage was created as part of a web development learning process, focused on showcasing recipes.
+1. A basic HTML webpage was created as part of a web development learning process, focused on showcasing recipes.
 Each recipe link, when clicked, reveals detailed instructions and the list of ingredients needed to prepare the dish.

+2. The webpage was styled with basic css box model